Legitimacy of the State of Israel: Effect of delegitimization to peace

 According to Gerald Steinberg, attacks on Israel's legitimacy are a barrier to the Israeli–Palestinian peace process.
 Former head of Israeli intelligence Amos Yadlin and Israeli politician and diplomat Tzipi Livni have suggested that delegitimization threatens Israeli security.
 Yadlin said delegitimization was "a graver threat than war" while Livni said it "limits our ability to protect ourselves".
 During Operation Pillar of Defense, David Schwartz said that demands for Israel to not enter Gaza were a "delegitimization of Israel's right to defend itself".

-In 1993, Thomas Friedman, writing in The New York Times, said that a century of delegitimization of the other side had been a barrier to peace for Israelis and Palestinians, and "made sure that the other was never allowed to really feel at home in Israel".
-Daniel Bar Tal suggests that "mutual delegitimization" in the Israel–Palestine conflict deepens and prolongs antipathy, writing:
+In 1993, Thomas Friedman, writing for The New York Times, said that a century of delegitimization of the other side had been a barrier to peace for Israelis and Palestinians, and "made sure that the other was never allowed to really feel at home in Israel".
+Daniel Bar Tal suggests that "mutual delegitimization" deepens and prolongs antipathy, writing:

 Delegimization allows practices that would otherwise be unthinkable, practices like discrimination, exploitation, expulsion, mass killings, and genocide.
 Without the justification provided by delegitimization, many people would have great difficulty to commit such acts.
 Thus, it is absolutely imperative that any movement towards conflict resolution and especially reconciliation requires abolition of the delegitimization.

-Amnesty International says that the peace process is already dead, and is often used as an excuse to violate the human rights of Palestinians.
+Amnesty International has argued that the peace process is "already dead", and is often used as an excuse to violate the human rights of Palestinians.
 Irwin Cotler, former Canadian Attorney General, says that delegitimization is "masked" in UN resolutions against Israel and abuses of universal jurisdiction, which are "laundered under the cover of human rights" or accusations of racism and apartheid against Israel.
 Yousef Munayyer suggests it is important for international actors to realize that Israel is practicing apartheid, and accurately describing Israeli policies will motivate the international community to take action against Israel's human rights violations.